 A 5ms grey to grey response time is specified, which should be taken with the usual pinch of salt.
 DAS (Dynamic Action Sync) also features, which is simply the name given to LG’s low input lag mode that minimises extraneous processing and hence minimises signal delay.
 This is something all G-SYNC models do anyway, but the manufacturer certainly likes to hammer home that low latency is being focussed on here.
 Additional features include ‘Black Stabilizer’ which is a gamma enhancement feature that lightens dark shades to increase the visibility or enemies (or whatever else) in dark areas.
 There is also an onscreen crosshair feature and a ‘Reader’ mode Low Blue Light (LBL) setting for relaxing viewing, particularly useful in the evening.
 There is no mention of ULMB (Ultra Low Motion Blur) or any alternative strobe backlight mode in the product specifics that are currently available, so we will assume that there isn’t such a thing.
 The included stand offers tilt adjustment (5° forwards, 20° backwards) and height adjustment (120mm or 4.72 inches).
 It can be removed to make way for an alternative 100mm VESA compatible stand or mount.
 The ports include; DP 1.2 (supports G-SYNC), HDMI 1.4 and 2 USB 3.0 ports.

 Further details can be found on the manufacturer’s website.
-The monitor is expected to be available globally in July or August, with a $999 RRP.
-We will request a review sample and would like to review this, but we can’t promise anything.
+The monitor is now available with a $999 RRP.